 10. Controlling your personal information

-The introduction of the GDPR provides you more control over your data that we store and on the processing that you give consent to us to perform.
+The introduction of the UK GDPR provides you more control over your data that we store and on the processing that you give consent to us to perform.
 This is detailed in the sections that appear above.
 If there is anything you do not understand or would like to talk to us about please contact us by clicking here